Random Walks, Faber Polynomials and Accelerated Power Methods: Proof of main results

 \subsection{Proof of Theorem \ref{ellipseslow}}

 In this section, we prove Theorem \ref{ellipseslow}.
-To provide context, we state several related results underlying the proof of the Theorem, building up to Lemma \ref{thmboundellipse}, which establishes Theorem \ref{ellipseslow} after a change of variables.
+To provide context, we state several related results underlying the proof of the theorem, building up to Lemma \ref{thmboundellipse}, which establishes Theorem \ref{ellipseslow} after a change of variables.

-Throughout this section, we use the fact that, by the maximum modulus principle, the maximum modulus of a polynomial on a curve is equivalent to taking the maximum modulus of a polynomial in the region enclosed by the curve.
+Throughout this section, we use the fact that, by the maximum modulus principle, the maximum modulus of a polynomial on a curve is equal to the maximum modulus of a polynomial in the region enclosed by the curve.